What Restaurant Turnover Actually Costs (The $5,864 Per Quit)

 The pattern across industry data: ~50% of restaurant quits happen in the first 90 days (HigherMe Restaurant Turnover Report, 7shifts).

-The first ninety days are where the relationship is being tested.
-The new hire is figuring out whether the manager is consistent.
-Whether the schedule actually matches what was promised in the interview.
+The first ninety days are a test, and the new hire is the one giving it.
+They’re figuring out whether the manager is consistent.
+Whether the schedule actually matches what got promised in the interview.
 Whether the rest of the team is competent.
-Whether the side work assignments are fair.
-Whether the tip pool gets distributed correctly.
-Whether they can stack their shifts to get to school or pick up their kid.
+Whether the side work is fair.
+Whether the tip pool gets split right.
+Whether they can stack their shifts to get to school or pick up their kid on time.

-Most of those tests fail at independents not because the operator is malicious but because nobody is paying close attention.
+Most of those tests fail at independents, and not because the operator is a bad guy.
+It’s because nobody’s paying attention.
 The hire goes through the seven-day orientation, gets dropped on a Saturday night, makes three mistakes, gets yelled at by a stressed manager, and starts texting the friend who works at the place across the street.
-They do not quit immediately.
+They don’t quit.
+Nobody quits.
 They just stop showing up for a Tuesday lunch, and you find a different name on the schedule next week.

-The implication for retention spending: the first ninety days are where the ROI is.
-A $200 manager investment in onboarding (longer training, structured check-ins at 30/60/90, a written tip-pool explanation) saves the $5,864 replacement cost at a 50:1 ratio if it prevents one quit.
+So for retention spending, the first ninety days are where the ROI is.
+A $200 manager investment in onboarding (longer training, structured check-ins at 30/60/90, a written tip-pool explanation) saves the $5,864 replacement cost at a 50:1 ratio if it stops one quit.
+There is no other line in your budget that pays like that.

 The retention math you can run today #